Terms and Conditions of Employment

-Because you will always be working away from CUL’s offices, you will not have any basic hours of work set by CUL.
+Because you will always be working away from our offices, you will not have any basic hours of work set by us.
 You will be responsible for regulating your own working time, and for taking appropriate breaks, as arranged and agreed with the end-client.

 Holidays and other absences from work

-Because unexpected absence, or absence due to illness, could result in a breach of obligations owed to our end-client, it is important that as a matter of professional courtesy you notify both us and the end-client promptly on any day you are absent, and that you give your best indication as to how long you will be away.
+Because unexpected absence, or absence due to illness, could result in a breach of obligations owed to the end-client, it is important that you notify both us and the end-client promptly on any day you are absent, and that you give your best indication as to how long you will be away.

-Your client would normally require you to complete time sheets before arranging to pay you.
-CUL will pay you on a weekly basis no later than three working days after payment is received from the agency or end-client in respect of any time sheet.
+Your client would normally require you to complete timesheets, and approve them, before arranging to pay you.
+Competex Pro will pay you on a weekly basis no later than three working days after payment is received from the agency or end-client in respect of any timesheet.

 Termination of assignments in the case of non-payment by the agency or end-client